JuniMay/llm.rs/README.md

 cargo run --release
 ```

-The rayon is used for parallelism, currently only matmul is parallelized and the attention layer is
+The rayon is used for parallelism, and most iterations have been parallelized.
+The number of threads
-not parallelized yet.
+is the default number in rayon.

 To compare with the C version, change the optimization level in llm.c makefile to `-O3` and make.